acouvreur/sablier/README.md

 With this plugin you can scale down to zero when there is no request for the service.
 It will scale back to 1 when there is a user requesting the service.

-## Configuration

-- `serviceUrl` the traefik-ondemand-service url (e.g. http://ondemand:1000)
-- `name` the service to sclae on demand name (docker service ls)
-- *`timeout` (default: 60)* timeout in seconds for the service to be scaled down to zero after the last request

-See `config.yml` and `docker-compose.yml` for full configuration.

 ## Demo

 The service **whoami** is scaled to 0.
 We configured a **timeout of 10** seconds.